risuorg/risuorg.github.io/content/pages/README.magui.md

 ```

-Magui can be executed using the citellus docker image as well, by modifying
+Magui can be executed using the Risu docker image as well, by modifying
 the entrypoint:

 In a directory structure as: